 - Keep an eye on your bad habits

 - Schedule proper relaxation time during your planning phase

 - Watch your overall health to prevent burnout, which would lead you to quadrant four

 Eisenhower Box – Conclusion

-The Eisenhower Priority Matrix allows you to create order in your life, by organizing the things that you have to do by their importance and urgency.
-By being deliberate in defining those two dimensions for yourself, and by taking the time to categorize everything that comes your way through the prism of those two, you will enter the gateway to becoming more efficient and effective in all areas of your life.
+The Eisenhower Priority Matrix allows you to create order in your life by organizing what you have to do by their importance and urgency.
+By being deliberate in defining those two dimensions for yourself and by taking the time to categorize everything that comes your way through the prism of those two, you will enter the gateway to becoming more efficient and effective in all areas of your life.

 Setting priority in your life is only the beginning.
-From there, you can define your to-do list system, daily checklists, and work on creating your vision.
+From there, you can define your to-do list system and daily checklists and work on creating your vision.
 Once you have priority set, the possibilities are endless.

 As you begin to apply this method, your productivity across the board will increase.
 With it, your life enjoyment will improve as well.
-After all, once you get clarity in what is important for you, and you work toward those things, you will live a better, more enjoyable life.
+After all, once you get clarity in what is essential for you and work toward those things, you will live a better, more enjoyable life.